 Set Financial Goals

 Using QuickBooks, one can set the appropriate financial goals for one’s needs.
-Creating a budget is the first step to setting or meeting income and profitability goals.
+Creating a budget is the first step toward setting or meeting income and profitability goals.
 In addition, you can use QuickBooks forecasting features to help plan for the future and use a feature called Envelopes to set aside a certain amount of money to help achieve your goals.

 Make Online Payments